BillyMcCune/Cellular-Automata-Simulator/README.md

     * This causes some discrepancies with Direction, as for example, up right for a hexagon is made to be Direction(-1, 1), when its actually a 60 degree angle.
 Despite this, all implementation should not break.
+* BacteriaLogic and DarwinLogic use DUMMY enum variables instead of real enum states, as these simulations have a variable number of states.
+This makes implementing enums impossible, so the real value are stored in the cell properties instead under speciesID and coloredID.

 * Known Bugs: